Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemulti.md

 >
 > You may add new requirements and glitches if you want, using the existing ones as guidelines.
 >
-> For example, Gerard [[the Spooky]] wants a spell that turns him momentarily insubstantial to protect him from monster attacks.
+> For example, Gerard [[The Spooky]] wants a spell that turns him momentarily insubstantial to protect him from monster attacks.
 This is clearly ‘beyond human limitations’ and similar to a ‘heal’ effect, which makes it a bit more powerful than a regular spell.
 Gerard’s player and [[the Keeper]] agree that the spell needs a rare ingredient—a special mystic herb that Gerard must swallow—and certain arcane gestures.
 In the case of a glitch, it will have reduced effect (only half the [[harm]] is avoided) and attract unwanted attention (from other things that live in the insubstantial dimension Gerard is visiting).
 To cast this spell, roll the **use magic** move as usual, but the effect, requirements, and glitches are always the pre-agreed ones that go with the spell formula.

 # Spell Books